-The development boards has no dedicated socked for them so individual wiring of the pins or an adaptor boards is required.
+The development board has no dedicated socked for them so individual wiring of the pins or an adaptor boards is required.

-16-bit interface to SSD1963, ILI9341 and OTM8009A Based LCD Displays
+16-bit interface to SSD1963, ILI9341, OTM8009A and NT35510 Based LCD Displays

 The Armmite F4 drives the SSD1963 and some other 16-bit parallel bus LCD displays.
-For for extra speed the SSD1963 controllers run with a reduced colour range (65 thousand colours RGB565) compared to 16 million colours with the normal 8-bit interface.
+For extra speed the SSD1963 controllers run with a reduced colour range (65 thousand colours RGB565) compared to 16 million colours with the normal 8-bit interface.
 SPI touch is supported.
-The ILI9341 16 bit LCD that is purchased with the STM32F407VET6 development board, while only 320\240 pixels, plugs directly into the board via the 32 pin FSMC connector.
+The ILI9341 16 bit LCD that is purchased with the STM32F407VET6 development board, while only 320240 pixels, plugs directly into the board via the 32 pin FSMC connector.
 All other LCD panels will require an adaptor board.